Is Walking Good for Foot Tendonitis?

 Start by ensuring your walking form is proper: keep your back straight, shoulders relaxed, and stride naturally.
 Avoid over-striding, as this can put extra stress on your tendons.
 Aim for a smooth, heel-to-toe motion with each step to reduce impact on your feet.

 The right footwear for foot tendonitis is important to stop it from getting worse.
-Choose shoes that provide good arch support, cushioning, and a snug fit to help reduce strain on your tendons – must running shoe shops can help you with this.
+Choose shoes that provide good arch support, cushioning, and a snug fit to help reduce strain on your tendons – most running shoe shops can help you with this.

 Avoid high heels or flat, unsupportive shoes and consider using orthotic inserts for added support and shock absorption.